Patrick M. Byrne: Education policy

+Byrne served for ten years as the chairman of the Milton & Rose Friedman Foundation, at the request of Milton Friedman.
+The non-profit organization was founded by Milton and Rose Friedman and promotes school vouchers and other forms of school choice.
+After the agreed upon ten years, he changed the name and stepped down.

 In 2005, Byrne provided financial backing to the Class Education, whose goal is to change state laws to require schools to spend at least 65 percent of their operating budgets on classroom expenses.
 Proponents of the standard contend that it would free up money to increase teachers' salaries without requiring tax increases.
-Critics say that many services deemed "non-classroom" are necessary for education, including librarians, school nurses, guidance counselors, food service workers and school bus drivers.
+Critics say that many services deemed "non-classroom" are necessary for education, including librarians, school nurses, guidance counselors, food service workers and school bus drivers to which Byrne responded that funding was being sucked up district, county, state, and federal layers the public did not see.

-Byrne also serves as co-chair (with Rose Friedman) of EdChoice.
-The non-profit organization was founded by Milton and Rose Friedman and promotes school vouchers and other forms of school choice.

 Byrne and his family contributed most of the funds in support of House Bill 148 in Utah, a bill that would allow the state to provide funding vouchers for students who decide to leave public schools for private schools.
 In January 2008, it was reported that Byrne and his parents contributed about $4 million to the pro-voucher campaign, or three-quarters of its $5.4 million funding and equal the entire total spent by the opposing side.
 When that bill was defeated in a statewide referendum (62% opposing vs. 38% favoring), the Salt Lake Tribune reported that Byrne "called the referendum a 'statewide IQ test' that Utahns failed."
 He said, "They don't care enough about their kids.
 They care an awful lot about this system, this bureaucracy, but they don't care enough about their kids to think outside the box."

 Byrne criticized Utah governor Jon Huntsman for not sufficiently supporting the voucher campaign.
 Huntsman had before he was elected stated that he was "going to be the voucher governor", and Byrne had donated $75,000 to Huntsman's campaign for governor in 2004.
 When Huntsman was elected, however, he went missing from the debate, and Byrne told the Associated Press that he would now bankroll anyone who could defeat Huntsman at the polls, "even a communist".

 Personal life

-Shortly after his graduation from Dartmouth, Byrne suffered from testicular cancer; he recovered, but several bouts of the cancer left him hospitalized for much of his 20s.
-He holds a black belt in taekwondo.
-He also owns several homes in Sarasota, Florida, which he purchased through a ghost company called Manatee Investments LLC.
+Shortly after his graduation from Dartmouth, Byrne suffered from testicular cancer; he recovered, but three bouts of the cancer in his 20s left him hospitalized nearly three years and in convalescence for three more.
+He has been a life-long practitioner of martial arts, holding a black belt in taekwondo, and remains an avid SCUBA diver, skier, and skydiver.
+He once owned several homes in Sarasota, Florida, which he purchased through a company called Manatee Investments LLC, but he has since sold them.